Battleship New Jersey Museum and Memorial: Donations

-A Little Slice of New York, Georgetti Market, and Finnaren & Haley, and Williams Gas Pipeline-Transco of Houston donated pizza's, sandwiches, paint, and cathodic protection respectively toward the restoration effort.
+A Little Slice of New York, Georgetti Market, and Finnaren & Haley, and Williams Gas Pipeline-Transco of Houston donated pizzas, sandwiches, paint, and cathodic protection respectively toward the restoration effort.
 Prior to opening, the battleship looked for volunteers to help lead guided tours of the battleship.
 Over 90,000 hours of donated time went into getting the museum ready for opening day.
 After opening, Vector Security, Radionics, and Interlogix donated alarm system and security devices totaling more than $50,000.

 Renovations

 L3 Communications and Lockheed Martin helped to restore the ship's intercom system and donated money for the battleship to print and distribute brochures for the battleship.

+In March 2024 the ship left its home port in Camden for Philadelphia Naval Shipyard and underwent a major dry-docking renovation that lasted 78 days.